STAR-RG/shaker/index.md

 ## Example

-Note: You can fork this repository to test shaker usage: https://github.com/STAR-RG/java-application-test .
+Note: You can fork this repository to test Shaker usage: https://github.com/STAR-RG/java-application-test .
 1. `git clone` your fork or your own project.
 2. Into the project, create a folder called `.github/workflows`.
 ```bash